The Funniest Tweets From This Year’s Grammys

 On a fancy celebrity toilet:

-On that Cardi B and Giuliana Rancic red carpet interview:
+On that Cardi B and Giuliana Rancic red-carpet interview:

 On a proposed award: